Miranda Kerr And Evan Spiegel Are Saving Themselves For Marriage

 In 2012, Evan dropped out of Stanford University, despite being a few credits shy from obtaining a diploma, to focus on the budding app.
 His parents are both high-profile lawyers, but when they parted ways, Evan decided to forge his own path.

-Miranda’s modelling career also did not happen overnight.
+Miranda’s modeling career also did not happen overnight.
 She had to compete with hundreds of girls when she joined a magazine’s model search contest in 1997.
-Her appreciation for working hard made her one of the industry’s highest earning models.
+Her appreciation for working hard made her one of the industry’s highest-earning models.
 She similarly penned self-help books and launched her own organic skincare line, KORA.
 The brand will soon have its own skincare supplement collection.

 The mother-of-one says that she is obsessed with Snapchat and that even her son is fascinated with it.